ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 The API has a policy that sets the backend to the `test-backend` backend we created earlier.
 This ensures that any request sent to the API is forwarded to the backend.

 We also create one operation on the API called `GET Backend Status` that will be used to test the connection to the backend.
-It will call the default health endpoint on the backend API Management instance because the operation's URL template is `internal-status-0123456789abcdef`.
+It will call the default health endpoint on the backend API Management instance, because the operation's URL template is `internal-status-0123456789abcdef`.

 Because we're using the `test-backend` backend in the policy, we also need to add a dependency on the `testBackend` resource.